ExpHP/truth/README.md

 [THTK](https://github.com/thpatch/thtk/) alternative.

-Currently it can only handle STD files because (a) the current `thstd` is garbage and (b) STD is also the easiest format to handle since it has no variables.
+Currently it can only handle STD files because (a) STD is the easiest format to handle since it has no variables, and (b) the current `thstd` is garbage and I wanted to fill that hole.

 truth stands for "**t**htk **ru**st **th**ing".
 Or maybe it stands for "**t**htk **ru**st **th**tk".
 I dunno, I mostly just picked it because `trustd` and `truecl` sound pretty dope